masonl93/IB-Playground/README.md

 4. Follow Interactive Brokers instructions on how to setup TWS and API connections.
 Ensure the port specified in TWS matches the port used in the code.
 The port can be specified with the '-p' option.
 You can find the port in TWS by File->Global Config->API->Settings
 Highly recommended to use in a paper account!
-TODO: Add instructions to include client.py (copy to ibapi dir and setup.py install)

 ## Usage
 Run the script (displaying input options):